micmejia/bible-dump/NKJV/Ezra/Ezr 7.md

 And you, Ezra, according to your God-given wisdom, set magistrates and judges who may judge all the people who _are in the region_ beyond the River, all such as know the laws of your God; and teach those who do not know _them._

 ###### 26
-Whoever will not observe the law of your God and the law of the king, let judgment be executed speedily on him, whether _it be_ death, or [^h]banishment, or confiscation of goods, or imprisonment.
+Whoever will not observe the law of your God and the law of the king, let judgment be executed speedily on him, whether _it be_ death, or banishment, or confiscation of goods, or imprisonment.

 ###### 27
-Blessed[^i] _be_ the Lord God of our fathers, who has put _such a thing_ as this in the king's heart, to beautify the house of the Lord which _is_ in Jerusalem,
+Blessed _be_ the Lord God of our fathers, who has put _such a thing_ as this in the king's heart, to beautify the house of the Lord which _is_ in Jerusalem,

 ###### 28
 and has extended mercy to me before the king and his counselors, and before all the king's mighty princes.
 So I was encouraged, as the hand of the Lord my God _was_ upon me; and I gathered leading men of Israel to go up with me.